 Hastings-on-Hudson is a somewhat small village located in the state of New York.
 With a population of 8,014 people and two constituent neighborhoods, Hastings-on-Hudson is the 224th largest community in New York.
-Much of the housing stock in Hastings-on-Hudson was built prior to World War II, making it one of the older and more historic villages in the country.
+Hastings-on-Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Hastings-on-Hudson home prices are not only among the most expensive in New York, but Hastings-on-Hudson real estate also consistently ranks among the most expensive in America.